polterguy/fine-tune-hyperlambda/snippets/static-snippets/validation/example-13.md

-Add a [.finally] block that always logs 'Done'
+Change it such that it always logs 'Done', even if an exception is thrown

 ```hyperlambda
 try